-I’m not the first to say it, but… what the fork is going on?
+I’m not the first to say it, but in true The Good Place style I’m asking you, what the fork is going on?

 I am thankfully, still in a job and working from home for the foreseeable future.

-Some of my friends have lost jobs, still had to go into work, given more work, been assigned a new role, or if you’re freelance or running a small business it’s figuring out what the next few months hold for you.
+Some of my friends have lost jobs, still had to go into work, or been given more work, been assigned a new role.
+Equally, if you’re freelance or running a small business it’s figuring out what the next few months hold for you.

-I wrote this on Instagram this morning and every person that messaged me was also having a rough old year.
-I don’t know anyone that is having a good year, poor souls.
-2020 isn’t our year.
+I wrote this on Instagram this morning and every person that messaged me has also had a rough old year.
+I don’t know anyone that is having a good year.
+2020 isn’t anyone’s year.
 We literally couldn’t predict or write this kind of forked up show that the world is serving up for us.

-We’ll look back on 2020 as the year of cancelled plans.
-My review of the year will be very short, I stayed indoors and tried to not catch the virus.
+My review of this year will be very short – I stayed indoors and tried to not catch the virus.

-Adios to Copenhagen in April, day drinking in Leeds, seeing my cousin’s baby (SO MANY TEARS), Dublin in May, oh and you know the half marathon I entered because my half marathon was cancelled, oh well that half marathon has been cancelled too!
-I mean, COME ON.
+Adios to Copenhagen in April, day drinking in Leeds, seeing my cousin’s baby (SO MANY TEARS), Dublin in May, oh and you know the half marathon I entered because my other half marathon was cancelled!

 My t-shirt, race number and bag arrived this morning though.
 Real useful.

 I’ll be glad when this has all blown over (won’t we all) but in the meantime, it’s comforting to know that we’re all in the same boat.
-The same sinking boat, except we’re all in our own sinking boat because of self-isolation.
-Twenty twenty isn’t anybody’s year.
+The same sinking boat, well our own sinking boat because of self-isolation.

-It’s like some weird new working schedule we’re all trying out where we all work for the first 7 months of the year as we can’t go on holiday, leave the house, travel abroad, and then the other half of the year we use up our holiday, socialise to excess and restore our mental health and the economy.
+It’s like some weird new way of working.
+We all work for the first 7 months of the year as we can’t go on holiday, leave the house.
+Then the other half of the year we use up our holiday, socialise to excess and restore our mental health and the economy.
 2020 is quite the social experiment.